bmehder/canary-js/README.md

 > **CanaryJS wraps the JavaScript you already know in a functional overcoat, then offers you a nice cup of tea.**
 >
-> * Includes most built-in JS methods—but curried, data-last, and pleasantly unfussy.
+> - Includes most built-in JS methods—but curried, data-last, and pleasantly unfussy.
-> * Designed to be simple enough for mortals.
+> - Designed to be simple enough for mortals.
-> * Easy to learn, hard to outgrow.
+> - Easy to learn, hard to outgrow.
-> * Works great on its own, or as an on-ramp to Ramda and Sanctuary.
+> - Works great on its own, or as an on-ramp to Ramda — and for deeper type-driven FP, Sanctuary.

 If you’ve glanced at **lodash/fp** and felt it looked a bit like a supermarket sweep, CanaryJS is the corner shop: just the essentials, nicely arranged.